Find Grad Schools

 97% Women

 Texas Woman's University comes in at #2 on our list of the most popular colleges offering master's degrees in human development.
 Each year, around 16,400 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $5,616 per year, while in-state graduate students, on average, pay $5,112 per year.
-The human development program at Texas Woman's University awarded 64 master's degrees during the 2020-2021 school year.
-Around 42% of these students were from an underrepresented racial-ethnic group, and 97% were women.
+During the most recent year for which we have data, 64 people received their master's degree in human development from TWU.
+Of these students, 97% were women and 25% were members of underrepresented racial-ethnic groups.

 #3